pagemedev/pageme-matrix-docker-ansible-deploy/docs/maintenance-synapse.md

 Synapse's presence feature which tracks which users are online and which are offline can use a lot of processing power.
 You can disable presence by adding `matrix_synapse_presence_enabled: false` to your `vars.yml` file.

-If you have enough compute resources (CPU & RAM), you can make Synapse better use of them by [enabling load-balancing with workers](configuring-playbook-synapse.md#load-balancing-with-workers).

 Tuning Synapse's cache factor can help reduce RAM usage.
-[See the upstream documentation](https://github.com/element-hq/synapse#help-synapse-is-slow-and-eats-all-my-ram-cpu) for more information on what value to set the cache factor to.
+[See the upstream documentation](https://github.com/matrix-org/synapse#help-synapse-is-slow-and-eats-all-my-ram-cpu) for more information on what value to set the cache factor to.
 Use the variable `matrix_synapse_caches_global_factor` to set the cache factor.

-[Tuning your PostgreSQL database](maintenance-postgres.md#tuning-postgresql) could also improve Synapse performance.
-The playbook tunes the integrated Postgres database automatically, but based on your needs you may wish to adjust tuning variables manually.
-If you're using an [external Postgres database](configuring-playbook-external-postgres.md), you will aslo need to tune Postgres manually.
+Tuning your PostgreSQL database will also make Synapse run significantly faster.
+See [maintenance-postgres.md##tuning-postgresql](maintenance-postgres.md##tuning-postgresql).

 See also [How do I optimize this setup for a low-power server?](faq.md#how-do-i-optimize-this-setup-for-a-low-power-server).